Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Brewers

 Lourdes Gurriel Jr. At The Plate

-- Among the qualifying batters, he ranks 36th in batting average, while his on-base percentage ranks 86th and he is 22nd in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 43rd, his on-base percentage ranks 91st, and he is 26th in the league in slugging.

-- Gurriel has picked up a hit in 44 of 62 games this season, with multiple hits 16 times.
+- Gurriel has picked up a hit in 69.8% of his 63 games this year, with multiple hits in 25.4% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.